5 Times Jesus Taught Us About Kindness

 Forgiving those who’ve done us wrong is one of the greatest acts of kindness you can do – not only for others but for yourself too.
 You give your enemies the chance to redeem themselves and yourself the opportunity to heal.

 How about you?
-What’s the greatest lesson about kindness that you’ve learned from the bible?
+What’s the greatest lesson about kindness you’ve learned from the bible?
 Tell us in the comments.

 Did you like this post?
 Check out our piece on the Four Types of Giving According to the Bible and The Simple Formula to a Happy Life.